Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 7

 Kraken Betting Insights

-- This season the Kraken have won 25 of the 55 games, or 45.5%, in which they've been an underdog.

-- This season Seattle has won nine of its 14 games, or 64.3%, when it's the underdog by at least +160 on the moneyline.

-- The bookmakers' moneyline implies a 38.5% chance of victory for the Kraken.
+- The moneyline set in this matchup implies a 38.5% chance of victory for the Kraken.

 Stars vs Kraken Additional Info